 Search engine optimization, or SEO, is a must for getting traffic to your blog or website.
 Making a new site search friendly can be a challenge, though—especially for those without a lot of web development experience.
 But WordPress offers users a number of easy ways to improve a website’s searchability by adjusting the general settings available right in the site’s WordPress dashboard.

 Read on to learn how Bluehost SEO tools can help your website gain more traffic.

 The exact algorithms that drive major search engines are opaque and constantly changing, but it’s clear that many elements play a role in helping search engines, such as Google index and rank a website, so that searchers can quickly locate the content they want.
-These include keyword options, various types of links, and the amount and quality content featured on the site.
+SEO involves two main areas of focus: on-page seo and off-page seo.

 These basic SEO strategies help build any website’s visibility and authority so that it can rise higher in a search engine’s rankings and reach the eyes of potential visitors.
 But sites built with WordPress come natively equipped with a set of SEO friendly options for optimizing site pages to help increase search engine visibility.

 WordPress site owners can adjust a site’s search visibility, create searchable permalinks for each post, choose the way a domain name appears, add in a meta description and focus keyword for each blog post, and much more—all from the site’s user-friendly WordPress dashboard.
 And, for additional functions that the Settings panel just can’t handle, the basic WordPress platform also includes a long list of powerful plugins for optimizing posts, pages, and other content for organic search.